RetroDECK/ES-DE/INSTALL.md

 For VLC, download both the binary distribution for win64 as well as the source code package.

-Uncompress the files for the above packages to a suitable directory, for example C:\Programming\Dependencies\
+Uncompress the files for the above packages to a suitable directory, for example **C:\Programming\Dependencies**

 GLEW\
 [http://glew.sourceforge.net](http://glew.sourceforge.net)

 This library needs to be compiled from source as the pre-built libraries don't seem to work with GCC.
 The GitHub repo seems to be somewhat broken as well, therefore the manual download is required.
 It's recommended to get the source in zip format and uncompress it to the same directory as the other libraries listed above.

-Now simply build the required glew32.dll library:
+Then simply build the required glew32.dll library:

 ```
 unzip glew-2.1.0.zip